 Another potentially big advantage is that they can form a waterproof bond to a wide variety of materials including metal, vinyl window flanges, wood, OSB, and even plastic sheathing wraps (see Photo).

 In theory, this solves a multitude of flashing problems around windows.
 In addition, the materials self-seal around nail holes, a property that has made them especially useful on roofs.

 But do they stick to everything?
 In practice, however, most experienced contractors do not rely on this bond to last forever – especially to OSB, wood, and plastic sheathing wraps, materials that are notoriously difficult to bond to.
 Some peel-and-stick manufacturers provide specific requirements for priming of OSB, masonry, and other materials before bonding the flashing.
 And there may be cautions in the fine print about application conditions such as temperature, moisture levels, dirt on surfaces, and the pressure the installer needs to apply for a good bond.
 Cold temperatures and wet or damp surfaces are a problem for most tapes.
 When in doubt, wait until it is dryer and warmer and use a primer on OSB or plywood.

-Some recommend a roller rather than hand pressure.
-The best approach, in all cases, is not to rely on the bond lasting forever, but to apply all flashing materials lapped to shed water – following the shingle principle.
+Running a hand pressure roller over the tape will provide a better bond than simple hand pressure.
+The best approach, in all cases, is to not rely on the bond lasting forever, but to apply all flashing materials lapped to shed water – following the shingle principle.